robert-mcknight/citx1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 This will automatically remove the container so you don't have to go to GUI to do it (of course, nothing you do in this container will be saved).

-If you saved the container (i.e., not using the `--rm` flag) and wants to restart that container that has stopped, first find the container ID you want to restart:
+If you saved the container (i.e., not using the `--rm` flag) and want to restart that container that has stopped, first find the container ID you want to restart:

 ```bash
 sudo docker ps -a